-Division 9.5 B of the Land Development Regulations defines basements as spaces where 50 percent or more of the perimeter is below ground level.
+The key to Table 2400 of the Land Development Regulations defines basements as spaces where 50 percent or more of the perimeter is below ground level.
 Spaces defined as basements dedicated to various functions such as services, storage, meeting, support, loading and unloading are not included in computations of Building Floor Area, but are included when considering other impacts such as housing, parking and transportation.